BarRaiders/barraiders.github.io/docs/faqs/voicemeeter/examples.md

 You can trigger Midi functions using the SendMidi command from the [Advanced actions](../actions/#advancedpress).
 Syntax: `SendMidi(DEVICE_NAME, COMMAND, CHANNEL, KEY_ID, VALUE);`

 - **DEVICE_NAME:** Name of your device.
 Start of the name is good too (i.e. nano instead of nanoKORG).
 Name can be found in VoiceMeeter Macro under `MIDI OUT1 device:
-- **COMMAND:** One of 3 options: - note-on - note-of - ctrl-change
+- **COMMAND:** One of 3 options: - note-on - note-of - ctrl-change.
-- **CHANNEL:** Integer value between 1 to 16
+- **CHANNEL:** Integer value between 1 to 16.
-- **KEY_ID:** The id of the Midi key to turn on/off.
-This can be found using the LEARN feature inside VoiceMeeter Macro:
+- **KEY_ID:** The ID of the Midi key to turn on/off.
+This can be found using the LEARN feature inside VoiceMeeter Macro.